Preeclampsia During Pregnancy: Your Questions Answered

-Health Matters spoke with Dr. Booker, an assistant professor of Obstetrics and Gynecology at Columbia University Vagelos College of Physicians and Surgeons, to understand why preeclampsia during pregnancy occurs, who is at risk, and whether it can be prevented.
+Health Matters spoke with Dr. Booker, an assistant professor of Obstetrics and Gynecology at Columbia University Vagelos College of Physicians and Surgeons, to understand what signs to look for, who is at risk, and whether eclampsia and preeclampsia can be prevented.

-Preeclampsia is characterized by high blood pressure and can lead to a host of health issues if left untreated.
-For moms, it can put them at risk of liver and kidney issues, stroke, seizures, blood clotting problems, and fluid buildup in the lungs.
-For babies, it can affect their growth during pregnancy and lead to premature birth, low birth weight, and in severe cases, stillbirth.
+The conditions can lead to a host of health issues if not treated quickly.
+For moms, preeclampsia can result in liver and kidney issues, organ failure, blood clotting problems, and fluid buildup in the lungs.
+Eclampsia is a serious complication of preeclampsia that causes seizures.
+If left untreated, both conditions can lead to death.
+For babies, preeclampsia and eclampsia can lead to premature birth, low birth weight, and, in severe cases, stillbirth.

-What are the signs and symptoms of preeclampsia?
+What are the signs and symptoms of eclampsia and preeclampsia?

-The most common sign is elevated blood pressure—anything higher than 140 over 90, or in severe cases 160 over 105.
+The most common sign of preeclampsia is elevated blood pressure — anything higher than 140 over 90, or in severe cases 160 over 110.
 Preeclampsia can happen gradually, or symptoms can develop rapidly, and it can occur in those who have never had high blood pressure before.
 Many patients aren’t aware that their blood pressure is so high and may feel perfectly fine.
 That’s why we do blood pressure checks so frequently throughout pregnancy.

 For more severe cases, symptoms can include: